PublicDomainRelease/GWM-2005/README.txt

    |    |--test-win  ; batch files to run verification tests

-It is recommended that no user files are kept in the mf2005_gwm.1_0_1 directory structure.
-If you do plan to put files in the mf2005_gwm.1_0_1 directory structure, do so only by creating subdirectories.
+It is recommended that no user files are kept in the mf2005_gwm.1_1 directory structure.
+If you do plan to put files in the mf2005_gwm.1_1 directory structure, do so only by creating subdirectories.

-Included in directory mf2005_gwm.1_0_1\doc are Portable Document Format (PDF) files.
+Included in directory mf2005_gwm.1_1\doc are Portable Document Format (PDF) files.
 A PDF file is readable and printable on various computer platforms using Acrobat Reader from Adobe.
 The Acrobat Reader is freely available from the following World Wide Web sites:
       http://www.adobe.com/
       http://www.shareware.com/

-Also, included in mf2005_gwm.1_0_1\doc is a PDF file called "GWM Addendum" which contains information on modifications to GWM since the publication of the primary documentation, "Documentation for MF2005_GWM" and the "release.txt" file which contains details of changes to the source code.
+Included in the mf2005_gwm.1_1\doc directory is a PDF file of the primary documentation for the GWM code ("OFR2005_1072.pdf"), as well as PDF files called (1) "GWM Addendum," which contains information on modifications to GWM since the publication of the primary documentation, (2) "Documentation for MF2005_GWM," which describes changes that were made to the MODFLOW-2005 version of the code, and (3) "SFR_update," which describes the addition of the SFR Package for representing streamflow constraints.

 B. INSTALLING

-To make the executable versions of the programs accessible from any directory, the directory containing the executable (mf2005_gwm.1_0_1\bin) should be included in the PATH environment variable.
+To make the executable versions of the programs accessible from any directory, the directory containing the executable (mf2005_gwm.1_1\bin) should be included in the PATH environment variable.

-As an alternative, the executable file, mf2005_gwm.exe, in the mf2005_gwm.1_0_1\bin directory can be copied into a directory already included in the PATH environment variable.
+As an alternative, the executable file, mf2005_gwm.exe, in the mf2005_gwm.1_1\bin directory can be copied into a directory already included in the PATH environment variable.

 On Windows NT systems, from the Start menu, select Settings and then